ckenaston/ckenaston.github.io/pages/cv.md

 ### Peer-Reviewed Journal Articles

-“Step by Step: American Interracialism and the Origins of Talk-First Activism,” _Modern American History_ (Accepted for publication, expected March 2022).
+“Step by Step: American Interracialism and the Origins of Talk-First Activism,” _Modern American History_ (Accepted for publication, expected April 2022).

 “[With Care and Context](https://hybridpedagogy.org/with-care-and-context/),” _Hybrid Pedagogy_, June 17, 2021.